AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 >[!NOTE]
 >
->`FILTER CONTEXT` calculates statistics on subset of the dataset based on the filter condition provided and `FOR COLUMNS` targets specific columns for analysis.
+>`FILTER CONTEXT` calculates statistics on a subset of the dataset based on the filter condition provided, and `FOR COLUMNS` targets specific columns for analysis.

 The console output appears as below.